SPerezdeTudela/QR_Data/README.md

 ## License

 This project is licensed under the MIT License.
-See `LICENSE` for more details.